The “How To” Use Cases for JSON, EDI and XML in Integration

 - Keith now needs to fulfill this order, so he pulls the information from his eCommerce system through an API, and before placing the order in his ERP system, he wants to verify that I typed my address correctly.

 - In Liaison Delta and ECS, in the middle of running the data translation map that converted the shopping cart order JSON format to his ERP’s database staging tables, he invokes an API to call an outside firm named Service Objects which can be used to verify my address.
 This simple, little step will eliminate countless hours of lost time and dollars of expenses sending packages to the wrong location.
-Even more important, Keith’s customer happiness and loyalty will be increased because he has knocked out one more disruption to the order fulfillment process which could delay my receipt of my crutch pads, though I was the culprit that originally caused the error.
+Even more important, Keith’s customer happiness and loyalty will be increased because he has knocked out one more disruption to the order fulfillment process which could delay the receipt of my crutch pads.

 - Upon confirmation, my order goes into his ERP system.